Professor Gurch Randhawa PhD FFPH DL

 - PhD supervision

 - Short courses in Health Inequalities, Public Health Project Management, Healthcare Commissioning

 - COVID19 and public engagement

 - End-of-life care

 - Social Prescription

 Recent Research Projects

 - NHS Blood & Transplant.
-Role of GP practices in organ donor registration consent rates.
+Feasibility study of GP practices and organ donor registration consent rates.
 2016-19.
 C Papadopoulos & G Randhawa.